openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 be of arbitrary size and should contain one or more frontally-oriented faces with decent quality.
 The application can use face detector during the gallery build, this is controlled by "--run_detector" flag.
 This allows gallery images to contain more than one face image and not to be tightly cropped.
+However, the resulting gallery needs to be checked more thoroughly, since a face detector can fail and produce poor crops.

 Image file name is used as a person name during the visualization.
 Use the following name convention: `person_N_name.png` or `person_N_name.jpg`.